A Video of completed project

-This is the complete balance assembly I created so far.
+The complete balance assembly I created so far is seen here.
 The central shaft is a 11/32 inch diameter brass rod.
 To jazz it up a bit I decided to add a decorative wood element to this shaft.

 I have these small wood scraps that I will use for the shaft cover.
 The two larger are ironwood.
 The small one is mahogany.
 The brass tube is 3/8 inch outside diameter, which just slides over the 11/32 shaft rod.

-Each wood block is center drilled with a 3/8 inch drill so they can be slid onto the brass tube.
+For mounting to the brass rod I center drilled each with a 3/8 inch drill so they can be slid into place.

 The longer ironwood pieces are used for the outside with the mahogany in the center.

-One end part is soldered to the brass tube.
+One end part I soldered to the brass tube.

-Both end pieces are then drilled and tapped for a set screw that will eventually hold the whole thing to the shaft.
+Both end pieces I then drilled and tapped for a set screw that will eventually hold the whole thing to the shaft.

-The wood piece is then bonded to the brass rod with epoxy.
+The wood piece I then bonded to the brass rod with epoxy.

 This 11/32 brass rod is used for making a jig to mount the wood to the lathe for turning.

-One end is turned and threaded so it will accept a nut that will hold everything in place.
+One end I turned and threaded so it will accept a nut that will hold everything in place.

 Star washers and the nuts on the right end along with the live center hold everything in place.